Understanding the Five Love Languages to Improve Your Relationship

 • Cuddle/snuggle with your partner

 If you are having trouble identifying your and your partner’s love languages, couples counseling can be a helpful resource.
-In couples therapy, a licensed relationship therapist or marriage therapist will be able to guide you in the right direction for healthy communication and can help you identify your needs for emotional fulfillment.
+In couples therapy, a licensed premarital therapist or marriage therapist will be able to guide you in the right direction for healthy communication and can help you identify your needs for emotional fulfillment.
 Relationship counseling can offer you and your partner a space to reflect on the ways you register and express love.

 Understanding the five love languages can enhance your relationship by: